-The policy will be made available on the district's website and in the Student Code of Conduct.
-Distribution of the policy to all teachers and staff will occur during annual teacher and staff training.
+- (a) The policy will be made available on the district's website, in staff handbooks, and in the Student Code of Conduct.
+Distribution of the policy to all teachers and staff will occur during annual teacher and staff training. - (b) The district shall provide notice of the policy and procedures detailed herein to all school employees and volunteers who have significant contact with students. - (c) The district shall give annual notice of its anti-bullying policy to students, parents or guardians, and staff.